openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/agile-principles-in-practice.md

 4. **_Build the culture you want and you'll get the behavior you're looking for_**

-> TODO: Can you help me update this?
+> TODO: Can you help me update this with Aarons info below? @Samgu

 |             |                           |
 |-------------|---------------------------|